 Traditional German Hasenpfeffer Recipe

-Here is a recipe for the famous German way of preparing rabbit.
+Here is a rabbit recipe for the famous German way of preparing rabbit.
 Cut up your rabbit meat and put it into a jar.
 Cover with vinegar or wine and water, equal parts.
 Add one sliced onion, salt, peppers, few cloves, bay leaves.

 Let this soak in a cool place for two days.
 Then remove and wipe the meat dry and brown it thoroughly in a frying pan, in hot butter, turning it often.
 Gradually add the sauce or juice you pickled it in, and let simmer about half an hour, until tender.
 Before serving, stir in one cupful of thick sour cream.